 First 20 points

-Second 5 points
+Second 15 points

-Third 2 points
+Third 12 points

 Fourth 9 points

 Fifth 7 points

 Sixth 5 points

 Seventh 4 points

 Eight 3 points

 Ninth 2 points

 Tenth 1 point

 - 7.9.
 The overall classification for the F2 Drivers' World Championship shall be established by the addition of all points obtained by each driver in each of the races counting towards the championship. - 7.10.
-In the case of a tie, the number of first places in these races shall be considered, then the second places, etc... - 7.11.
+In the case of a tie, the number of first places in these races shall be considered, then the second places, etc...
+When the total points are the same and all listed Tie Breakers have been exhausted, the Driver with the most pole positions will be declared the Winner.
+This procedure will be carried out to 2nd position on the starting dock and further if needed. - 7.11.
 Immediately after the race: - The winner may complete a lap of honour; - Top 3 finishers must have priority at the pontoon to be able to reach the podium within 15 minutes.
 Penalty if not present (12.2.1). - Presentation of trophies to the first 3 drivers on the official podium.
 This presentation is only based on a provisional classification, and is subject to confirmation after scrutineering and consideration of any protests or appeals. - 7.12 At the last race of the series UIM will provide 3 medals (gold, silver, bronze) to be given to the first three in the overall classification of the World Championship. - 7.13.
 These medals do not replace the normal prizes (art.
 108.01 and 321).